brain0verfl0w/dropbox-file-picker/README.md

 # dropbox-file-picker
-Simple file/folder picker for Dropbox API with browser and Electron support
+Simple Dropbox chooser replacement (files and folders picker) with browser and Electron support.

+Currently has only supports list layout.

+Features:
+- Image files previews
+- Ability to select multiple files & folders at the same time

 Installation: